IBScv/ppsx_slides_mp4/README.md

 Copyright 2026 Ilhas Business Software, Cabo Verde Edson Martins / CEO

-This python is delivered as is, the script converts ppsx Slides to Mp4, taking first image and first audio and get the duration from the audio (narration).
+This python script is delivered as is, it converts ppsx Slides to Mp4, taking first image and first audio and get the duration from the audio (narration).
 Slides with no audio will default to 10 seconds as we see then as complementary.